 Since my last time with the Maven Archetype plugin, things have really improved.
 They ditched the old descriptor format and introduced a new one that gives you almost complete control over the files that will be part of the generated project.
 More than that, creating the archetype was as simple as calling the

 archetype:create-from-project goal on an existing project.

-I’m releasing the archetype under the Apache 2.0 license, feel free to download and modify it.
+I’m releasing the archetype under the Apache 2.0 license on Github, so feel free to use it as you see fit.